Ambassadors of AgMIP who set Strategic Direction & Partnerships and deliver AgMIP mission

 Oregon State University, USA

 Dr. John Antle is a Professor in the Department of Applied Economics at Oregon State University and a University Fellow at Resources for the Future.
 His AgMIP research contributions focus on the sustainability of agricultural systems in industrialized and developing countries, including climate change impacts, adaptation and mitigation in agriculture; assessment of environmental and social impacts of agricultural technologies; and geologic carbon sequestration.
 He is a Fellow and past President of the American Agricultural Economics Association and serves as Co-Leader of the AgMIP Regional Economics team.

-Dr. Senthold Asseng is a Professor in the Agricultural & Biological Engineering Department at University of Florida.
+Dr. Senthold Asseng is a Professor in the School of Life Sciences at the Technical University of Munich.
+He was formerly a Professor in the Agricultural & Biological Engineering Department at University of Florida.
 He has contributed to AgMIP in many capacities.
 Most notably, as a Co-Leader of the AgMIP-Wheat team, Dr. Asseng has been at the forefront of both US-based and internationally-organized research projects and his work has helped set the standard for AgMIP crop model intercomparisons.
 Additionally, Dr. Asseng has developed and linked AgMIP networks both regionally and globally, and his commitment to expanding the AgMIP network for the betterment of research is extremely valuable.

 Cornell University, USA